 20. Rain Man, 1988

-Finally, a movie that I neglected for years.
-I always thought that Rain Man was a boring old movie, but I was so wrong.
-Rain Man is a 1988 American road comedy-drama film directed by Barry Levinson.
-It tells the story of abrasive, selfish young wheeler-dealer Charlie Babbitt played by Tom Cruise, who discovers that his estranged father has died and bequeathed virtually all of his multimillion-dollar estate to his other son, Raymond, played by Dustin Hoffman, an autistic savant, of whose existence Charlie was unaware.
+At last, a movie that I neglected for years.
+I always thought that “Rain Man” was a boring old movie, but I was so wrong.
+“Rain Man” is a 1988 American road comedy-drama film directed by Barry Levinson.
+It tells the story of Charlie Babbitt, played by Tom Cruise, a cocky and selfish young wheeler-dealer who discovers that his estranged father has died and left virtually all of his multimillion-dollar estate to his other son, Raymond, played by Dustin Hoffman.

+Raymond is an autistic savant, whose existence Charlie was unaware of.
 Charlie is left with only his father’s beloved vintage car and rosebushes.
 Valeria Golino also stars as Charlie’s girlfriend Susanna.
 It is an engaging movie that teaches a lot of empathy in life.

-The list could go on and on.
-There are still many movies I’d like to cover, but I leave some room for a future article.
-The 20 movies listed above are classics that every man should watch at least once.
-Which movies should make to a future list?
-Send us at one of our socials:
+As stated in the beginning, the list could go on and on.
+There are still many movies I’d like to cover, but I’ll leave some room for a future article.
+The 20 movies listed above are classic movies that every man must watch, or rather, that every man should watch at least once.

 Keep on reading: 25 Essential Skills Every Guy Should Know How to Do